THE MUDDLE FAMILIES

 Albert and Janet’s third child is Alan Albert Muddle who was born at Avon Lodge, Coast Road, Pevensey Bay, Sussex on 6 April 1920.
 Alan apprenticed as a chef and worked at the Queens Arms Hotel, Esplanade, Hastings.
 When he was 19 years old Alan married 20-year-old Maisie Lilian Keeley, known as Meg, at Battle in Sussex on 2 August 1939.
 Meg was the daughter of George and Rose Keeley, she had been born at Brightling in Sussex on 16 December 1918 and had gone into service after leaving school.

-Alan and Meg had four children born in Battle registration district between 1940 and 1947.
-They first lived at Burwash, initially at Portland Cottages then at Highfields, before moving to Oxenbridge Row at Etchingham.
-During the Second World War Alan joined the army and served in France.
-After the war he was a railway signalman at Robertsbridge, Stonegate and Etchingham, and also had a small house repair business.
-When their son Nigel applied for his seaman's card in 1961 they were living at 5 Oxenbridge Row in Etchingham.
 Alan worked on the building of the M4 motorway just before he and Meg emigrated from England to Australia in May 1973.
 They lived in Adelaide for a time before touring around the Australian countryside, and then went to live with their daughter Jean in Adelaide.
 After being ill for many years and virtually bedridden for the last six months, Alan died in hospital on 28 March 2002, at the age of 81.
-Alan donated his body to Flinders University for scientific research.
+He donated his body to Flinders University for scientific research, and was later buried in Central Park Cemetery in the Pasadena suburb of Adelaide.

 Albert and Rose’s illegitimate son was Jean Arthur Smith who was born at The Hermitage, Nameau des Vertus in the township of Saint-Aubin-sur-Scie, just south of Dieppe in France on 11 April 1925.
 His birth was registered with the French Mayor of the district, but not with the British Consul.
 Then in mid-1947, when he was 22, Jean Arthur Smith, who was then known as Tony Jean Arthur Muddle, engaged Bird & Bird of Gray's Inn, London to see if his birth could now be registered with the British Consul as he wished to change his name to Muddle and obtain a British passport, but this was refused by the British Foreign Office as he was not the legitimate descendent of a British paternal ancestor.[5]
 So presumably he never got a British Passport but he did change his name to Anthony Arthur Muddle.

-[1] TNA MEPO 4/337 spread 312 Metropolitan Police Register of Joiners.
+[1] TNA MEPO 4/337 spread 312 Metropolitan Police Register of Joiners &

-[2] TNA WO 372/14 First World War Medal Card for Albert Arthur Muddle.
+[2] TNA WO 372/14 First World War Medal Card for Albert Arthur Muddle &

 [3] NARA film T715_7430 Passenger & Crew Lists of Vessels Arriving at New York 1897-1957.